AtheistP3ace/jAwn/README.md

 If you aren't using the min make sure you include jAwn-cache.js before jAwn.js.

 Base documentation exists below.
 Most likely if you can do it with jQuery events you can do it with jAwn.
 The only difference is the first argument is your elements.
+The only exception are custom events **defined** by jQuery, like _ajaxStart_, _ajaxEnd_, etc...
 Enjoy!

 ### jAwn.On( elements, events [, selector ] [, data ], handler )
 ### jAwn.On( elements, events [, selector ] [, data ] )